Create and connect instance

 You can create a new instance.

-In Bare Metal Server, configuring network bonding allows multiple network interfaces to be grouped into a single logical interface.
-This configuration provides high bandwidth and availability.
+By configuring network bonding on a bare metal server, you can combine multiple network interfaces into a single logical interface.
+This enables higher bandwidth and high availability.

 -

-Go to KakaoCloud Console > Beyond Compute Service > Bare Metal Server.
+Go to the KakaoCloud Console > Beyond compute service > Bare metal server menu.

 -

-Click on Instances and then click the [Create instance] button.
+Click the Instance menu, then click the [Create instance] button.

 -